 POLAR STAR has a variety of missions while operating in polar regions.
 During Antarctic deployments, our primary missions include breaking a channel through the sea ice to resupply the McMurdo Research Station in the Ross Sea.
 Resupply ships use the channel to bring food, fuel, and other goods to make it through another winter.
 In addition, to these duties, POLAR STAR also serves as a scientific research platform with five laboratories and accommodations for up to 20 scientists.
 The "J"-shaped cranes and work areas near the stern and port side of ship give scientists the capability to do at-sea studies in the fields of geology, vulcanology, oceanography, sea-ice physics and other disciplines.

 30 June 2006 the POLAR STAR went into a special status "Caretaker".
 This caretaker status required the crew to be reduced to 34 and to keep the ship ready for a possible return to the ice.
-The current Commandant of the U.S. Coast Guard, Admiral Thad Allen has made it one of his top three priorities to find a resolution to the current state of the Polar Icebreaking program.
+In 2013 POLAR STAR will be officially reactivated and return to the fleet to reassume its mission.